 Step #3: Preparing for your collaboration

 When the team is chosen, you can start preparing for the cooperation.
-Here are few universal to-dos that we defined based on our offshoring experience.
-You can use those elements in your case, but remember that both sides of collaboration have to be committed to the common goal.
+Here are a few universal to-dos that we defined based on our offshoring experience.
+You can use those elements in your case, but remember that both sides of collaboration must be committed to the common goal.

 - Clarify roles.
-Every team player must know its role and be familiar with the responsibilities to create an efficient and flexible team.
-To clarify this question you can frequently review team members’ roles, clarify responsibilities when action planning and relate member’s expectation to the team’s project purpose.
+Every team player must know their role and be familiar with the responsibilities to create an efficient and flexible team.
+To clarify this question, you can frequently review team members’ roles, clarify responsibilities when action planning and relate members’ expectations to the team’s project purpose.

 - Define deadlines.
-The team should understand how much time they have for doing the work.
-To create a clear understanding of time frames you can make a work plan with a time estimation, containing deadlines for every product element.
-You can agree on a trial period, in order to understand how fast the developers work and to make sure that the software contains the features and functionality you need.
+The team should understand how much time they have to do the work.
+To understand time frames clearly, you can make a work plan with a time estimation containing deadlines for every product element.
+You can agree on a trial period to understand how fast the developers work and ensure that the software contains the features and functionality you need.

 - Protect confidentiality.
 Since you will expose your company’s sensitive information to your offshore, it is recommended to sign a non-disclosure agreement.
 This step will save you from any exposure to business details.

 - Set up communication channels.
 Efficient remote work is based on smooth communication.
-Be ready that you will have calls with the team at least three times a week.
-So choose communication means convenient for you.
+Be ready to have calls with the team at least three times weekly.
+So choosing communication is convenient for you.
 It can be email, Slack, Trello.
 We often use Skype for communication with customers.
-Also, you can use tools like Jira or Sprintly to track the progress of development.
+Also, you can use tools like Jira or Sprintly to track development progress.

 - Avoid unclarity.
-Ask questions when you have either doubts or unclear moments and make team feel comfortable asking questions in return.
+Ask questions when you have doubts or unclear moments, and make the team feel comfortable asking questions in return.

 Frequently, the offshore agency offers to engage in clarifying the roles and setting up communication channels.
-Proactive vendor always can benefit you more during the cooperation.
+A proactive vendor can always benefit you more during the cooperation.

 Step #4: The collaboration

-Previous steps are time and strengths consuming, but save some energy for the actual process of collaboration since it requires no less effort.
-When you hire a professional team, your cooperation will be effective and satisfying.
-But still, if you don’t have relevant experience, we want to point out how flawless collaboration really looks like.
+Previous steps are time and strengths-consuming, but save some energy for the actual collaboration process since it requires no less effort.
+Your cooperation will be effective and satisfying when you hire a professional team.
+But still, if you don’t have relevant experience, we want to point out what flawless collaboration looks like.

 - Effective collaboration is based on trust and agile principles.
 The development process can be divided into iterations to analyze the work and reduce risks.

 - There is no room for distortion.
 Communication runs smoothly on both sides.
-People are open-minded and know how to solve problems on their own site.
+People are open-minded and know how to solve problems on their own sites.

-- As we mentioned earlier, after the product launch, a professional team is able to offer maintenance services and support.
+- As mentioned earlier, a professional team can offer maintenance services and support after the product launch.

-The hiring process will be more easy and productive if you prepare yourself beforehand.
-Start from identifying the goals and needs of the project in order to translate them to the future team.
-Search offshore agency responsibly, paying attention to the skills and asking for references.
+The hiring process will be easier and more productive if you prepare beforehand.
+Start by identifying the goals and needs of the project to translate them to the future team.
+Search offshore agencies responsibly, paying attention to their skills and asking for references.
 When the team is assembled, build a solid ground for cooperation.